We are told that Frank and Alice Longbottom do not recognize their son.

 It takes some careful reading, but Neville was the only one of the defenders who was in a position to have Petrified Greyback.
 Everyone else was fully engaged in active combat when it happened.

-Harry reached the corridor where the battle was in progress; Bill Weasley and Gibbon, the DE who caught the AK meant for someone else, were down, Greyback broke away from a fight and had a go at Harry, someone hit Greyback with a Petrificus.
+Harry reached the corridor where the battle was in progress; Bill Weasley and Gibbon, the DE who caught an AK meant for someone else, were down, Greyback broke away from a fight and had a go at Harry, someone hit Greyback with a Petrificus.
 Harry scrambled out from under his body to see Ginny, Minerva, Lupin, Ron and Tonks all engaged in one-on-one battles and Neville down, but conscious, holding his stomach.
-We later learned that Neville had been injured earlier on, and thrown across the hall by the barrier on the staircase.
+We later learned that Neville had been injured earlier on, and thrown across the hall by whatever was blocking the staircase.

 So unless someone who was not one of the defenders petrified Greyback, who else was there to do it but Neville?